Local Regulations

 Environmental Requirements

-- Pollution Prevention: Use best management practices to prevent pollution from debris removal operations, including spill containment and proper waste segregation.
+- Pollution Prevention: Measures must be taken to prevent pollution from debris removal activities, including proper containment and disposal methods.

 Required Documentation

-- Debris Removal Permit: Required to legally conduct debris removal activities in accordance with local regulations.
+- Debris Removal Permit: Required for legal clearance to proceed with debris removal activities.

 Inspection Process